gregmacbean/vue-design-system-poc/README.md

-__Please note:__
+### Please note:

-This repository is not production ready code
+- This is not production ready code
-This repository is not maintained
+- This is not maintained

-It is a POC (proof of concept) - an experiment - to test out the creation of a design system, including testing (Cypress, linting, vitest), StoryBook for design & development of components and CICD (GitHub actions, GitHub packages).
+- This is a proof of concept only

+This experiment is to get a working bare-bones solution to package & publish Vue components for use as a design system.

+#### TODO:

+[x] Ensure Storybook is working
+[x] Ensure Cypress is working
+[x] Ensure publishing to NPM is working
+[ ] Ensure CICD is working
+[ ] Ensure type definitions published with package